-- Only courses with the grade C or better will be transferred for credit.
-Only courses taken at Piedmont International University will apply to the student's cumulative GPA. - 2.
-In order to qualify for transfer credit, courses must parallel requirements to the respective Piedmont International University program of study, and course work must be comparable. - Transfer of Bible courses will be based on comparable theological/doctrinal perspectives. - No more than 75% of Bible courses (Old Testament, New Testament, Hermeneutics, and Theology) in any PIU program can be transferred into the University. - 3.
-Transfer students must complete a minimum of 30 hours in residence for graduation. - 4.
-Courses taken at other institutions (including correspondence courses) while a student is enrolled at Piedmont require prior approval by the Registrar. - 5.
-A Transfer applicant must have left his/her previous institution in good standing.
+- 1. Only courses with the grade C or better will be transferred for credit. - Only courses taken at Piedmont International University will apply to the student's cumulative GPA. - 3.
+In order to qualify for transfer credit, courses must parallel requirements to the respective Piedmont International University program of study, and course work must be comparable. - Transfer of Bible courses will be based on comparable theological/doctrinal perspectives. - No more than 75% of Bible courses (Old Testament, New Testament, Hermeneutics, and Theology) in any PIU program can be transferred into the University. - 4.
+Transfer students must complete a minimum of 30 hours at Piedmont in order to be eligible for graduation. - 5.
+Courses taken at other institutions (including correspondence courses) while a student is enrolled at Piedmont require prior approval by the Registrar.

+- 6. A Transfer applicant must have left his/her previous institution in good standing.
 A student who has been dismissed or suspended from another college for disciplinary reasons must submit a letter from the dean of the college giving the reason for dismissal.
-In addition, all debts with former institutions must be settled before acceptance is granted at Piedmont International University. - 6.
-Official transcripts of all former institutions must be received by the Admission Office prior to approval for admittance. - 7.
+In addition, all debts with former institutions must be settled before acceptance is granted at Piedmont International University. - 7.
+Official transcripts of all former institutions must be received by the Admission Office prior to approval for admittance. - 8.
 Transfer students must also meet all additional admissions requirements.